andrewrosemberg/PortfolioOpt.jl/docs/src/robust_po.md

 # Robust Portfolio Optimization
-**Acknowledgements**: Robust Formulations based on and inspired by [Davi M. Valladão](http://www.ind.puc-rio.br/en/equipe/davi-michel-valladao/)'s lectures on "Capital Market".
+**Acknowledgements**: Robust Formulations based on and inspired by Professor [Davi M. Valladão](http://www.ind.puc-rio.br/en/equipe/davi-michel-valladao/)'s lectures on "Capital Market".

 ## Motivation
 Portfolio Optimization (PO) formulations were developed to adapt to a variety of settings for decisions under uncertainty.
 These formulations depend on the available information of the uncertain data and the risk aversion of the decision-maker.